 A couple years later, I decided to re-investigate the scene, just curious if it was actually shot somewhere else.
 That’s when I discovered garbage cans in the scene with the number 37 on them (see the third “before/after image above).
 Knowing that Scorsese shot a lot of stuff on Crosby Street, I immediately went there and discovered that the building at number 35 was a match.
 (I was also delighted to discover that the fire hydrant near no. 37 is apparently the same one from 1984, which is kind of rare.)

 Shortly after that, I watched that behind-the-scenes featurette on the DVD and saw that the map used during the production of the film actually listed the bartender’s address as 35 Crosby Street, further confirming I found the right place.
 (See “Kiki’s Apartment” above for an image of the map.)

 The Berlin Club

 When I began researching this film back in 2015, the number one location I was interested in finding was this Berlin Club.
 It looked so much like the quintessential 1980s punk club, where I imagined expressionist painters and musical anarchists would congregate.
-Even though I knew if the building was still around it would look very different from the movie, I was still keen to see what the place looked like today.
+Even though I knew the building (if it was still around) would look very different from the movie, I was still keen to find it.